Skip Navigation

 St. John’s Hospitals: Our Purpose is Health.
 Our Spirit is Strong.

-St. John's Hospitals are entering a remarkable time in their long and prestigious history.
-In September 2011, we honored the arrival of the Sisters of Mercy to Oxnard to start a hospital.
+In September 2011, St. John’s Hospitals honored the arrival of the Sisters of Mercy to Oxnard to start a hospital.
 The Sisters came at the request of Reverend Laubacher, a local religious leader who in 1911 recognized that vital healthcare services were needed in Oxnard.
-In spring of 2012, we will recognize another major milestone in our hospital's history as we celebrate the centennial of St. John's Regional Medical Center in Oxnard.
+In the spring of 2012, we recognized another major milestone in our hospital’s history as we celebrated the centennial of St. John’s Regional Medical Center in Oxnard.
 While we celebrate these two momentous occassions, we begin the next century with a new identity dedicated to the strength of the human spirit.

 St. John's Regional Medical Center Through the Years